harlow/go-micro-services/README.md

 ### Bootstrap the services

-To make the demo as straigforward as possible; [foreman][2] is used to run all the services.
+To make the demo as straigforward as possible; docker is used to run all the services.
 In a production environment each of the services would be run (and scaled) independently.

-    foreman start
+    make build
+    docker-compose up

 Curl the endpoint with an invalid auth token: